kisswiki/kisswiki/src/code_editors/emacs/ivy.md

 http://oremacs.com/swiper/

+## ivy, swiper and counsel

+They are all in swiper repository.

 ## Counsel

-It is for configuring specific modes, like for projectile.
+It is for configuring specific modes, like for projectile with counsel-projectile.

 ```lisp
 ;; Currently available: